alissin/little-big-tips/_pattern-algorithm/flyweight/README.md

 As you can see, now we can create the "containers" of each item type and later attach it to each game object.

 Step 2 - let's create them: in Unity, in the project folder, find the `ItemSO.cs` script and click with the mouse right button on it.
+Click on "Create" and then "Item".
 Name it as `Health Potion`.

 Step 3 - do the process again.
 Now, name the new file as `Grenade`.